A Gaussian Sliding Windows Regression Model for Hydrological Inference: Sliding Windows Regression Model

-Obviously, there exists a strong relation between the variance $\sigma^2$ and the window size $r$: even though the definition of kernel weights implies that non-zero weights occur for arbitrary size $r$, weights decay exponentially with their distance from the kernel center $s$.
-The number of model parameters characterizing the window kernel, hence, reduces to $\delta$ and $\sigma$.
-By default, the window is set to range from $s_{\min} = \lfloor s - 3\sigma\rfloor$ to $s_{\max} = \lceil s + 3\sigma\rceil$, which is guaranteed to cover more than $99\%$ of the probability mass.
-Note that, while $s$ does not always match with a time point measured in the time series, $s_{\min}$ and $s_{\max}$ are rounded to the previous and next measured time point, respectively.
-As a consequence, estimation of the window width is done via the continuous parameter $\sigma$, from which $r \approx 3 \sigma$ follows.
-Based on this relation, we will use the parameter $\sigma$ instead of $r$ in the remainder of this article.
+Note that the first kernel element, $\kappa_0$, corresponding to lag $s=0$ is supported on $(-\frac{1}{2},\frac{1}{2})$, i.e., including half a time unit before time $t$, because of the discretization.

+The notion of a \textit{temporal window} describes an interval of time lags $\delta \pm r$ with some window size $2r$ centred around $\delta$, which covers a large proportion of the probability mass.
+Due to the shape of the Gaussian probability density function and the decay when moving away from $\delta$, we define the window such that it covers approximately a range of $\pm$ 3 standard deviations, i.e. $r = 3\sigma$.
+For now, assume that $\delta - r > 0$ and $\delta + r < t_{\max}$ (the special cases where the boundaries of $[t]$ are exceeded will be treated at a later point).
+Given such a window, the modeled response $y_t$ exclusively depends on $\bm{x}_{[t]}$ falling in $(\lfloor t-\delta - r \rfloor, \lceil t-\delta +r \rceil)$ rather than the full index set $[t]$.
+Here, $\lfloor \cdot \rfloor$ and $\lceil \cdot \rceil$ denote floor and ceiling operators to consider the weights of the two discrete time points just outside the kernel.
+Nevertheless, to keep the notation manageable, we formally retain the notation of $\bm{\kappa}$ covering the whole interval $[t]$ in the following.

+Examples for $r\in\{1,3,6\}$ and $\sigma = r / 3$ are depicted in Fig.~\ref{fig:kernel}.
+Further, the graphical idea behind the SWR model for a univariate input $\bm{x}$ can be visualized in Fig.~\ref{fig:single-window}: the target time series $y_t$ at time is predicted based on information originating mainly from the input time series in window $\delta \pm r$.

-In the special case that $\sigma$ is very small and $r$ becomes $0$, the window length is $1$ and the full probability mass of the kernel accumulates in the window center $\delta$.
-However, since $\delta$ may be located between two observations of the input time series, the full probability mass is assigned to the closest measured time point in such cases, by definition.
+In the special case that $\sigma$ is very small and $r$ approaches $0$, the window width collapses to $0$, and the full probability mass of the kernel accumulates at the window centre $\delta$.
+However, since $\delta$ may be located between two observations of the input time series, $\sigma$ is restricted to be at least $\frac{1}{6}$ to ensure at least one observation falls within the effective domain of the probability mass, i.e., is assigned to the closest measured time point in such cases, by definition.